Marketing research: Marketing Techniques

-All of these forms of marketing research can be classified as either problem-identification research or as problem-solving research.
+All these forms of marketing research can be classified as either problem-identification research or as problem-solving research.

 There are two main sources of data — primary and secondary.
 Primary research is conducted from scratch.
-It is original and collected to solve the problem in hand.
+It is original and collected to solve the problem at hand.
 Secondary research already exists since it has been collected for other purposes.
 It is conducted on data published previously and usually by someone else.
-Secondary research costs far less than primary research, but seldom comes in a form that exactly meets the needs of the researcher.
+Secondary research costs far less than primary research but seldom comes in a form that meets the researcher's needs.

 A similar distinction exists between exploratory research and conclusive research.
 Exploratory research provides insights into and comprehension of an issue or situation.
 It should draw definitive conclusions only with extreme caution.
 Conclusive research draws conclusions: the results of the study can be generalized to the whole population.

 Exploratory research is conducted to explore a problem to get some basic idea about the solution at the preliminary stages of research.
 It may serve as the input to conclusive research.
 Exploratory research information is collected by focus group interviews, reviewing literature or books, discussing with experts, etc. This is unstructured and qualitative in nature.
 If a secondary source of data is unable to serve the purpose, a convenience sample of small size can be collected.
 Conclusive research is conducted to draw some conclusion about the problem.
 It is essentially, structured and quantitative research, and the output of this research is the input to management information systems (MIS).

 Exploratory research is also conducted to simplify the findings of the conclusive or descriptive research, if the findings are very hard to interpret for the marketing managers.